rberenguel/weave/README.md

 - Print preview looks bad, but when printing it actually works.
 It also prints the "buttons".
 I'm still unsure if I want to fix this.

 ### <a name='Plannedfeatures'></a>Planned features?
-- Creating headings by typing hashes at the beginning of the line.
+- [x] ~~Creating headings by typing hashes at the beginning of the line.~~
-- Checkboxes.
+- [ ] Checkboxes.
-- Code cleanup, there is a lot of repetition (particularly in how I handle and rewrite selection ranges).
+- [ ] Code cleanup, there is a lot of repetition (particularly in how I handle and rewrite selection ranges).
+- [ ] Code cleanup, make it easier to reason about and extend, since I'm using it pretty regularly.
-- Inject the fonts so there is no need to pull the CSSs for mono and serif.
+- [x] ~~Inject the fonts so there is no need to pull the CSSs for mono and serif.~~

 ### <a name='Thecommandsavailablesofararethefollowing'></a>The commands available (so far) are the following